pstadler1990/escompile_py/README.md

 # escompile
 Small compiler for the ``evoscript`` language (es).

-## Known limitations and bugs
-- string concatenation is currently buggy, due to the way it's using the stack.
-Building a string from more than two substrings / literals could end up in a shifted / reversed string.

 ## Description
 `escompile` is a tool for lexical analysis, parsing and code generation for the `evoscript` language.
 It's grammar and syntax is mostly based on a modern dialect of the `BASIC` programming language - some